West Canada Creek: South Branch of the West Canada Creek

 The West Canada Creek's south branch gets its start at T-lake, northwest of Piseco Lake.
 It travels southwest, through the town of Morehouse, and joins the main branch of the West Canada at Nobleboro.
 North of Route 8 on Mountain Home Road is a man-made lake called The Floe on the maps, but to the locals it is called Mountain Home Pond.

 Nobleboro

 Nobleboro is located at the confluence of the north and south branches of the West Canada Creek.
-The watershead at Nobleboro covers some 240 sqmi of the southwestern Adirondack Park, and is rich in natural resources.
+The watershed at Nobleboro covers some 240 sqmi of the southwestern Adirondack Park, and is rich in natural resources.
 The West Canada Lakes Wilderness Area has been expanded to include Fort Noble Mountain, which was the site of a fire tower that was erected in 1916 until it was deactivated and removed in 1985.
 A kiosk next to the stream at Nobleboro, spells it "Nobleborough", however virtually every map and book refer to it as "Nobleboro."